-- 2. If the Chair is prohibited from acting on a particular matter or is otherwise unable to act on a particular matter, the Vice Chair shall exercise the powers and functions and perform the duties of the Chair concerning that particular matter.
-If the Chair and Vice Chair are prohibited from acting on a particular matter or are otherwise unable to act on a particular matter, another member of the Commission who is designated in accordance with the regulations of the Commission shall exercise the powers and functions and perform the duties of the Chair concerning that particular matter. - 3.
-The Commission shall meet regularly at least once in each calendar quarter, unless there are no ethics complaints or requests for advisory opinions pursuant to this chapter, and at other times upon the call of the Chair. - [2.]
-4. Members of the Commission are entitled to receive a salary of not more than \$80 per day, as fixed by the Commission, while engaged in the business of the Commission. - [3.]-5.
-While engaged in the business of the Commission, each member and employee of the Commission is entitled to receive the per diem allowance and travel expenses provided for state officers and employees generally. - [4.]
+2. If the Chair is prohibited from acting on a particular matter or is otherwise unable to act on a particular matter, the Vice Chair shall exercise the powers and functions and perform the duties of the Chair concerning that particular matter.
+If the Chair and Vice Chair are prohibited from acting on a particular matter or are otherwise unable to act on a particular matter, another member of the Commission who is designated in accordance with the regulations of the Commission shall exercise the powers and functions and perform the duties of the Chair concerning that particular matter.

+- 3. The Commission shall meet regularly at least once in each calendar quarter, unless there are no ethics complaints or requests for advisory opinions pursuant to this chapter, and at other times upon the call of the Chair. - [2.]
+4. Members of the Commission are entitled to receive a salary of not more than \$80 per day, as fixed by the Commission, while engaged in the business of the Commission. - [3.]
+5. While engaged in the business of the Commission, each member and employee of the Commission is entitled to receive the per diem allowance and travel expenses provided for state officers and employees generally. - [4.]
 6. The Commission may, within the limits of legislative appropriation, maintain such facilities as are required to carry out its functions. - Sec.
-24. NRS 281A.220 is hereby amended to read as follows: - 281A.220 1.
+21. NRS 281A.220 is hereby amended to read as follows: - 281A.220 1.
 The Chair shall appoint one or more review panels of three members of the Commission on a rotating basis to perform the functions assigned to such review panels pursuant to this chapter. - 2.
 The Chair and Vice Chair of the Commission may not serve together on a review panel. - 3.
 Not more than two members of a review panel may be members of the same political party. - 4.
-If a review panel determines that there is just and sufficient cause for the Commission to render a decision and issue an opinion in a matter, the members of the review panel shall not participate in any further proceedings of the Commission relating to that matter [.], except that: - (a) One or more members of the review panel may, with the consent of the parties, participate as mediators or facilitators in any settlement negotiations between the parties that are conducted before an adjudicatory hearing in the matter. - (b) The members of the review panel may authorize the development of or approve a deferral agreement pursuant to NRS 281A.730.
+If a review panel determines that there is just and sufficient cause for the Commission to render a decision and issue an opinion in a matter, the members of the review panel shall not participate in any further proceedings of the Commission relating to that matter ..., except that: - (a) One or more members of the review panel may, with the consent of the parties, participate as mediators or facilitators in any settlement negotiations between the parties that are conducted before an adjudicatory hearing in the matter. - (b) The members of the review panel may authorize the development of or approve a deferral agreement pursuant to NRS 281A.730. - Sec.
+22. NRS 281A.230 is hereby amended to read as follows: - 281A.230 1.
+The Commission shall appoint, within the limits of legislative appropriation, an Executive Director who shall perform the duties set forth in this chapter and such other duties as may be prescribed by the Commission.